What Happens at a Social Security Disability Hearing?

 Disability hearings are short, informal proceedings where you can explain to a Social Security judge why you can’t work.

-Because most disability applicants aren't awarded benefits after their initial application or even after their first appeal (reconsideration), odds are you'll eventually have a hearing in front of an administrative law judge (ALJ).
-The prospect of testifying in front of an ALJ can be intimidating, but knowing what to expect at a disability hearing can go a long way to relieve common feelings of stress and anxiety.
+Because most people who apply for SSDI or SSI disability ("claimants") aren't awarded benefits after their initial application or even after their first appeal, odds are you'll eventually have a hearing in front of an administrative law judge (ALJ).
+The prospect of testifying in front of an ALJ can be intimidating, but knowing what to expect and how to prepare for a disability hearing can go a long way to relieve common feelings of stress and anxiety.

 Where Will the Disability Hearing Be Held?

 When you receive your notice of hearing, you'll be provided the address of the hearing office closest to you.
-Depending on how far away your nearest hearing office is, you could receive travel reimbursement from the SSA.
+You could receive travel reimbursement from the SSA, depending on how far away your nearest hearing office is.
 For more remote areas, hearings can also be held in Social Security field offices.

 How Will My Disability Hearing Be Conducted?